 Adaptive Gradient (AdaGrad)

 Consider the input layer of the neural network, where there is a weight for each input node for the network.
-Given a classification problem, where the feature matrix is sparse (common for text classification) i.e. all instances do not contain all the input features, some features might be frequent across instances whereas some features might be too infrequent.
+Given a classification problem, where the feature matrix is sparse (common for text classification) i.e. most instances do not contain most of the features, some features might be frequent across instances whereas some features might be too infrequent.

 During the weight updates with backpropagation, the weights for the frequent features will be updated frequently whereas the weights for the infrequent features will be updated much less frequently.
 Due to this, some important but infrequent features may not converge towards their correct weights.
 To overcome this, the learning rate is dynamically increased for the infrequent weights, whereas it is decreased for the frequent ones.